AndyWangSFU/AC215_TBD_1/README.md

 Here is our deployed app on a single VM in GCP:
 <img width="1264" alt="Screenshot 2023-10-04 at 7 19 39 PM" src= "https://github.com/AndyWangSFU/AC215_TBD_1/assets/112672824/0df72a19-13dc-4309-a0ee-7ce20c915a78">

+Figure 5: app deployed to a single VM in GCP

 ### Code Structure

 The following are the folders from the previous milestones:
 ```
-- data-collector
-- data-processor
+- preprocessing
-- model-training
+- model_compression
-- model-deploy
+- training
 - workflow

 ```

 **API Service Container**
-This container has all the python files to run and expose thr backend apis.
+This container has all the python files to run and expose the backend apis.

 To run the container locally:
 - Open a terminal and go to the location where `AC215_TBD_1/src/api-service`